Crespo-Otero-group/fromage/README.md

   - Python 2.7 and above (Python 3 recommended)
   - numpy
   - scipy
+  - swig
-  - Hacked version of Ewald (the source code for this will be uploaded soon)
+  - Modified version of Ewald (only necessary for Ewald embedding calculations)

 2. Clone this repository to wherever you want to install it: